schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ❌ Slightly more verbose access code
 - ❌ Need to maintain consistent patterns across team

+**Update**: All widget state access in the codebase uses the safe patterns described in this ADR.

 ---

 ## ADR-030: Hybrid Documentation Standards